Build an ISO Hybrid Live Image¶

 .
 Theoverlay

-module does not support this mode but KIWI NG supports RAM only systems as OEM deployment into RAM from an install ISO media.
+module does not support this mode, while KIWI NG supports RAM only systems as OEM deployment into RAM from an install ISO media.
 For details how to setup RAM only deployments in KIWI NG see: Deploy and Run System in a RamDisk- Overlay based on overlayfs

 Usable with the